null

 Hannah Green WITB

-Green is a brilliant ball striker and has become one of the longer players off the tee on the LPGA Tour.
+Hannah Green is a brilliant ball striker and has developed into one of the longer players off the tee on the LPGA Tour.

-A Fujikura Ventus Red shaft features on Hannah’s three wood.
-Hannah has also used a Titleist TSR2 five wood this year, fitted with a Graphite Design Tour AD Orange shaft.
+Hannah also plays a Titleist TSR2 five wood, fitted with a Graphite Design Tour AD Orange shaft.

 HYBRID – PING G425 HYBRID (26˚)